Exaphis/debian-crossgrading/README.md

 This package provides a tool to crossgrade (i.e. change the architecture) of a Debian install.
 It also provides a tool to check if all packages were successfully crossgraded.

-The crossgrader automatically handles binaries requiredby the initramfs, packages marked as automatically installed, and crossgrades to architectures not natively supported on the current CPU.
+The crossgrader automatically handles binaries required by the initramfs, packages marked as automatically installed, and crossgrades to architectures not natively supported on the current CPU.